 The Office of Global Education and Initiatives at Philadelphia University provides students with various opportunities to participate in global and international activities, programs and events while pursuing their degree.

 The Office is made up of the following departments and programs on campus:

 - Study Abroad Program

 - The Global Portfolio, and

-Through the Office of Global Education and Initiatives, the University offers a variety of study away opportunities, which provide students the opportunity to participate in domestic or international experiences that support their personal, academic and professional development.
+The Office of Global Education and Initiatives provides an array of study away opportunities for both undergraduate and graduate students through the Study Abroad Program, Faculty-Led Programs and NSE.
 While away, students take courses toward their degree and develop a professional awareness of their discipline in a global context.
 Students may study away for one semester, a full academic year, on a summer program, or on a faculty-led “short course” during the winter, spring or summer term.

 Study Away enriches the PhilaU educational experience by organizing programs that allow students to:

 - Demonstrate knowledge of the political, economic, and/or cultural developments of a particular geographic region.

 - Apply resourcefulness and flexibility while attempting to adapt to new cultural environments.

 - Engage with and be open to people, ideas, and activities from other cultures as a means of personal development.